ozmeka/OR2014-chalege/README.md

 - http://demoprints.eprints.org : Self-register at this demo EPrints site and try out the autocomplete person name lookups when entering author information in a submission form

-- http://fml.data.ac.nz/xmlui : Self-register at this demo DSpace site and try out person name authority lookups and equipment authority lookups.
+- ~~http://fml.data.ac.nz/xmlui : Self-register at this demo DSpace site and try out person name authority lookups and equipment authority lookups.
 Note: this particular instance will only stay up for as long as Kim can afford it.
-Generic authority lookups will be contribued to DSpace core shortly, at which time http://demo.dspace.org should work for person name lookup demos
+Generic authority lookups will be contribued to DSpace core shortly, at which time http://demo.dspace.org should work for person name lookup demos~~ (No longer available)

 ==